cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

    Insert your wandb key here

 Step 2.
-Pupper forward
+Velocity tracking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Let's implement a naive reward function for Pupper velocity tracking
 #.
-Edit tracking_lin_vel in the reward config to make Pupper walk forward!
+Run everything up the "Update the configs" cell.
+Change the tracking_lin_vel and tracking_ang_vel values to be nonzero to get Pupper to follow a velocity command.
+Refer to the `reward definitions <https://github.com/Nate711/pupperv3-mjx/blob/main/pupperv3_mjx/rewards.py>`_
 #.
-Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to stand up
+Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to follow a desired velocity
 #.
 Pupper should take around 5-10 minutes to train.

 DELIVERABLE: Visualize Pupper's progress every ~100 episodes.
 How does Pupper look 100 episodes in?
 How does this relate to the reward you coded?

-DELIVERABLE: Screen recording of stand-up in simulation
+DELIVERABLE: Screen recording of walking in simulation

 .. figure:: ../../../_static/random_walk.gif
    :align: center